 Just because you're a senior doesn't mean you have to miss out on those precious moments.

 When we age, we tend to lose muscle mass and joint strength.
 Eventually, we lose our sense of stability.
 This can make walking particularly hazardous.

 Moving around is a real danger for those with impaired mobility.
 Among American seniors, accidental falls are among the leading causes of both fatal and non-fatal injuries.
 Indeed, the National Council for Aging estimates that one in four Americans suffers from fall injuries each year.
 Every 19 minutes, an older adult dies from a lethal fall injury.

 If you're worried that you or a loved one is at risk of fall-related injuries, then having a mobility aid should provide you with peace of mind.

-One studyreports that the many seniors who can benefit from a mobility device do not actually use them.
+One study reports that the many seniors who can benefit from a mobility device do not actually use them.

 Don't let fear get in the way of your comfort.
-The right aid for walking can significantly reduce pain and fatigue that comes with walking when mobility-restricted.
-In the long run, support from an aid can prevent the onset of further complications.
+The right living aid for walking can significantly reduce pain and fatigue that comes with walking when mobility-restricted.
+In the long run, support from aid can prevent the onset of further complications.

 Some newer models are even designed to function automatically by neural impulses.
-Whatever mechanism you opt for, the wheelchair should help you experience greater mobility and autonomy.
+Whatever mechanism you opt for, the manual wheelchair should help you experience greater mobility and autonomy.

 A typical mobility scooter consists of at least three wheels at the base and a flat platform where users can rest their feet.
-Once comfortably seated in place, the user can control the device with a handlebar or a steering wheel.
+Once comfortably sit in place, the user can control the device with a handlebar or a steering wheel.

 If you're a senior, a mobility device might be just what you need to reclaim your life.